mhamida292/DCMotorDriver/README.md

 # DC Motor
-DC motor driver source code and schematics used in ECE 3709-L. Built using Megunolink, Arduino, and includes MATLAB files.
+DC motor driver source code and schematics used in ECE 3709-L. Built using Arduino and MegunoLink.
+Also includes MATLAB files for theory.

 ## Materials
 - L-298N Motor Drive